Ivón Padilla-Rodríguez, PhD

 About

 Dr. Padilla-Rodríguez earned her Ph.D. in History from Columbia University.
-Her research has been generously supported by the National Academy of Education/Spencer Foundation, Ford Foundation, Harry S. Truman Scholarship Foundation, American Historical Association, American Society for Legal History, and the Immigration and Ethnic History Society, among others.
+Her research has been generously supported by the National Academy of Education/Spencer Foundation, Ford Foundation, Harry S. Truman Scholarship Foundation, American Historical Association, American Society for Legal History, Immigration and Ethnic History Society, and the Society for the History of Children and Youth, among others.

 Selected Publications